ULTEM 3D printing - Tips, examples, advantages and more...

 The T850P, newly added to the PEEK Series 3D printers, is developed to print high-performance materials such as ULTEM and PEEK.
 Nevertheless if you want to print the more 'regular' filament materials like PLA, ABS and PETG, this is perfectly possible as well.
 Our high temperature printers make it possible to deal with the required temperatures and make the use of ULTEM accessible.
 Thanks to the affordability, compared to other 3D printers in this segment, you can reach your return on investment quicker.

 Temperatures up to 450 degrees

 The printhead of Tractus3D printers can reach a temperature of 450 degrees Celsius and the build platform goes up to 150 degrees Celsius.
 A newly developed heated chamber makes sure the temperature inside the T850P is at the required level.
 This ensures a consistent quality of ULTEM 3D printing and minimizes the risk of warping.

 When it comes to competition, there is not a huge amount out there offering a 3D printer like this, especially not at this price.
 Of course you want to compare.
 We would do the same!
 We strive to provide the absolute best Industrial 3D printers to the industries we serve, at affordable prices.

 We routinely monitor prices of our competitors to ensure that we have the best offer possible.
-We are very proud that, with the T650P, we are in the overview of Aniwaa of ‘Best ULTEM and PEEK 3D printers 2018’.
+We are very proud that Tractus3D is in the overview of Aniwaa: 'Best ULTEM 3D printers and PEEK 3D printers'.